MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/service-goals-set-permissions.md

 ---
 # Protect your scorecards with goal-level permissions (preview)

-In many organizations, different roles should have access to view and update different goals.
-For example, maybe only managers should see goals related to human resources and finances, while all employees can view goals related to operations.
+In many organizations, different roles should have access to view and update different metrics.
+For example, maybe only managers should see metrics related to human resources and finances, while all employees can view metrics related to operations.

 With goal-level permissions, these scenarios are easily accomplished.
 In this article, we go over how to set up goal-level permissions for your scorecard.